-The best fishing guides have a tireless work ethic.
-They spend time in the water when others are at the bar or playing on Tinder.
-They rush home to tie up the flies if the cause of the success was a pattern or a special variation.
-They have clean trucks and boats and are proud of both.
+The best fishing guides have an unyielding work ethic.
+They spend time in the water when others are at the bar or swiping on dating apps.
+They rush home to tie up the lures if the cause of the success was a pattern or a special variation.
+They have well-maintained trucks and boats and take pride in both.

-Every spring I receive a handful of notes from young men and women who have decided that they want to try their hand at being fishing guides and are looking for advice on where to start.
-Whether they want to spend one or two summers working outdoors before joining the “real world of work”, or they simply can't let go of that call to be in the water and want to make it a full-time driving career, I tell them: “I'm happy for you.
-I think the world of most fishing guides.
-To a large extent, guides are the living conscience of the fishing world.
+Every spring I receive a few messages from young men and women who have decided that they want to try their hand at being fishing guides and are looking for advice on where to start.
+Whether they want to spend one or two summers working outdoors before joining the “real world of work”, or they simply can't let go of that call to be in the water and want to make it a full-time career, I tell them: “I'm delighted for you.
+I think highly of most fishing guides.
+To a great extent, guides are the living conscience of the fishing world.

-They are resource managers, sports advocates and, at best, they are excellent teachers.
-You must have at least a good knowledge of fish behavior, patterns, fishing tactics, and boat craftsmanship if you want to be a successful fishing guide.
-Customers pay him a lot of money for his experience and the hope of catching good fish.
+They are resource managers, sports advocates and, at their best, they are excellent teachers.
+You must have at least a good understanding of fish behavior, patterns, fishing tactics, and boat craftsmanship if you want to be a successful fishing guide.
+Customers pay them a lot of money for their expertise and the hope of catching good fish.
 If you don't know what you're doing, people will notice that.

 Fishing guides who can secure sponsorship agreements with fishing companies can really reduce their operating costs.
 In reality, there is no room for monotony and boredom with fishing, as there is always something new to look forward to and new places to fish.
 Marinas, lodges, fishing service providers, quality fishing stores, bait stores and even some hotels are always looking for new fishing guides to manage fishing operations.
 Like any other profession, being a fishing guide involves mastery of skill, years of experience, countless hours on the water perfecting your skills, along with an ardent passion and commitment in everything that fishing guides do.